Can't Help Falling in Love (film): Production

 Cruz-Alviar at the grand press conference shared that Can't Help Falling in Love was shot almost immediately after Barcelona: A Love Untold.
 It took Padilla and Bernardo a while before they were able to shed the personalities of their Barcelona characters.
 On January 21, there were reports of shots from some underwater scenes for Can't Help Falling in Love.
 The photos of them spread online as they were seen shooting scenes diving in the Moalboal located in the southwestern tip of Cebu.
 Based on the photos, they travel around South Cebu went from Cabana Beach Club Resort in Moalboal on Sunday to visit the hidden Mantayupan falls, located in Barili town, around 30 km from their first location.
 They were in Cebu for a week in January 2017 to shoot some important scenes for their movie.
 They explored the white sand beaches of Moalboal, Bukilat Cave and Boho Rock Resort of Camotes Island, Osmeña Peak in Dalaguete, as well as the towns of Boljoon, Argao and Oslob.
 Editing process finished on April 5, 2017, Just 9 days before the official release.
 The film received a rating of PG from the Movie and Television Review and Classification Board (MTRCB) and rated B by The Cinema Evaluation Board (CEB).

 Music and soundtrack

-The soundtrack title for Can't Help Falling in Love is a pop ballad reggae song originally recorded by Elvis Presley/UB40 with the same title performed by the lead actor, Daniel Padilla.
+The soundtrack title for Can't Help Falling in Love is a pop ballad, reggae, teen pop and mandopop song originally recorded by Elvis Presley, UB40, A-Teens and F4 with the same title performed by the lead actor, Daniel Padilla.
 The music video officially released on March 16, 2017, while the song officially released on radio through MOR 101.9 on March 23, 2017.
 The MV launched for the first time on ABS-CBN's music program, ASAP on April 2, 2017.
 The song officially released on April 13, 2017, through iTunes and Spotify.